apache/cassandra-java-driver/manual/mapper/mapper/README.md

 * `dao1.findById` executes the query `SELECT ...
 FROM product WHERE id = ?`.
-No table name was specified for the DAO, so it uses the default name for the `Product` entity (which in this case is the entity name converted with the default naming convention).
+No table name was specified for the DAO, so it uses the default name for the `Product` entity (which in this case is the entity name converted with the default [naming strategy](../entities/#naming-strategy)).
 No keyspace was specified either, so the table is unqualified, and this DAO will only work with a session that was built with a default keyspace:

     ```java
     CqlSession session = CqlSession.builder().withKeyspace("keyspace1").build();